pingcap/docs-tidb-operator/en/restore-from-gcs-using-br.md

         # objectAcl: private
     ```

-2. After creating the `Restore` CR, execute the following command to check the restoration status:
+2. After creating the `Restore` CR, execute the following command to check the restore status:

     {{< copyable "shell-regular" >}}